web3gamesofficial/web3games-chain-document/src/pages/index.md

 ---
 title: Getting started
-pageTitle: CacheAdvance - Never miss the cache again.
+pageTitle: Web3Games - Next generation of blockchains designed for gaming and digital collectibles.
 description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
 ---